DemonTPx/steelseries-arctis-5-pulseaudio-profile/README.md

 By default, pulseaudio only enables the voice chat output.
 This profile enables the second (game) output and the udev rule makes sure this profile is used when plugging in the device.

+## You probably don't need this anymore!

+This change has been [merged into pulseaudio since version 13.0](https://www.freedesktop.org/wiki/Software/PulseAudio/Notes/13.0/) and [has been backported to ubuntu](https://bugs.launchpad.net/ubuntu/+source/pulseaudio/+bug/1758736) (since pulseaudio version 11.1-1ubuntu7.2.)
+That means you need to check if you are using at least this version.
+If you do so, **don't install this configuration** as it might stop your headset from working properly.

+If you installed this configuration before updating to these pulseaudio versions, then please remove the configuration.

 ## Installing

 ### Ubuntu / Linux Mint